stefanseibert/stingray-python/README.md

 Go into the python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib"
 Open pyconfig.h ([YOUR_INSTALL_PATH]/include/pyconfig.h) and comment out the line "#define Py_DEBUG"
 After this it should be possible to link to Python in Debug Builds

-## Additional information?

-The example project of this plugin contains example scripts how to hook your python code into Stingray

-## Important Notes

-This is a free time / hackday based project of one of the Stingray developers and not under official
-release from Autodesk.
-I try to add features to the Python API from time to time but using this code
-is at own risk and you should always backup your project files beforehand.